genericmoniker/blog/content/notable.md

 I had a work-specific notebook that synchronized with my work Microsoft account, and a more general programming notebook that synchronized with my personal Microsoft account.
-A few months ago, this synchronization split stopped working, and after hours of trying to get it to work again, it seemed like a good time to survey the current note taking landscape.
+A few months ago, this synchronization split stopped working, and after hours of trying to get it to work again, I gave up.

+Finally, if you want to use OneNote on Linux, you'll need to use the web version, and search is fairly worthless there because it isn't currently possible to search an entire notebook.

+With these issues, it seemed like a good time to survey the current note taking landscape.

 ## Boostnote